Print

 Instructions

-1. Heat oil in a large skillet for 2 minutes over medium-high heat until the hot oil sizzles.
-Add ground beef and stir well to cook evenly until browned, about 6-8 minutes.
-Make sure to break up beef into small pieces to help even browning.
+1. Heat the oil in a large skillet over medium-high heat until the hot oil is shimmering and sizzling, about 1-2 minutes.
+Add the ground beef and break it up as it browns.
+Stir well to cook evenly until browned, about 6-8 minutes.

-2. Add cumin, chili powder, paprika, garlic powder, oregano, salt, pepper, tomato paste and beef broth.
-Reduce heat to medium and let the mixture simmer for 3-5 minutes until the sauce thickens a bit, stirring occasionally.
+2. Add in the spices (cumin, chili powder, paprika, garlic powder, and oregano), salt, pepper, and tomato paste.
+Stir it all together to combine.
+Then, and broth (or water) and reduce the heat to medium.
+Let the mixture simmer for 3-5 minutes until the sauce thickens a bit, stirring occasionally.
 Turn off heat and set aside.

 3. Heat the soft flour tortillas according to the package instructions, or heat in an ungreased skillet over medium-high heat for 30 seconds per side.
-You can also heat it directly on a gas burner for a few seconds to get char marks on the edges.
+You can also stack them on the stove or microwave between damp towels until soft and just pliable, or heat it directly on a gas burner for a few seconds to get char marks on the edges.

-4. Add 2-3 tablespoons of the ground beef mixture on each tortilla.
-Top with cheese, onion, tomato and cilantro.
-Add a dollop of sour cream and a squeeze of fresh lime juice, to taste.
+4. Spoon 2-3 tablespoons of the ground beef mixture into each tortilla.
+Top with cheese (if using), tomatoes, onion, and cilantro.
+Add a squeeze of fresh lime juice, to taste.

 Notes

-How to reheat: To reheat the beef filling, heat on the stove over medium-low heat until warmed through.
-Add a splash of water if the mixture has thickened up too much when stored in the refrigerator.
+How to reheat: Warm the meat in a skillet over medium-low heat.
+Add a splash of water if it’s dried out too much when stored in the fridge.
 Alternatively, you can reheat in the microwave in 20-second increments until warmed through.
+Heat tortillas on the stove or microwave.

 • Prep Time: 10 minutes